Paola Martire

 The detection and characterisation of Tidal Disruption Events (TDEs) represents a unique powerful tool to investigate the mass distribution of Intermediate Mass Black Holes (IMBHs).
 These transients happen when a star approaches a Black Hole and is torn apart by tidal forces, releasing an amount of energy comparable to that of a SuperNova.

-Since current and future surveys are able to detect TDEs, having a robust physical model to describe them will allow to constrain the involved (few) parameters, such as the mass and the spin of the IMBH and the mass of the star.
+Since current and future (LSST, ULTRASAT) surveys are able to detect TDEs, having a robust physical model to describe them will allow to constrain the involved (few) parameters, such as the mass and the spin of the IMBH and the mass of the star.